LogFlow-AI/QuantileFlow/docs/examples.md

 ## Comparing All Three Algorithms

-Here's how to compare the performance and accuracy of all three algorithms:
+In the below code block, we show how to compare the performance and accuracy of all three algorithms.
+Note that HDRHistogram gives wildly inaccurate estimates because we're sampling from a log normal distribution (it's works perfectly if you just change the distribution to something with a smaller tail, such as log); we hypothesize this occurs because of two reasons:

+(1) Moments (especially higher ones) are extremely sensitive to the long tail in lognormal distributions.
+Each moment becomes increasingly dominated by the extreme values.

+(2) The maximum entropy optimization used to reconstruct the distribution from moments struggles to accurately capture both the bulk and tail of highly skewed distributions.

 ```python
 from QuantileFlow import DDSketch, MomentSketch, HDRHistogram